 Many people consider me a Dutchman, though I lived for several years in Italy where I received excellent education not only in the exact sciences but also in the humanities.
 Despite much criticism on the Italian educational system, I think it is one of the best in the world.
 It gave me a humanist background on which I can still build today.

-I've always known that I wanted to become a scientist, yet I did not always know in what science.
+I've always known that I wanted to become a 'scientist', yet I did not always know in what science.
 At the age of 10, I was convinced to become an astronomer.
 I went to several astronomical summer-schools at a very young age, and published my first paper at the age of 15.
 For some time around the age of 16, I thought to become a philosopher, but then turned to astronomy again.
 I studied Astrophysics at the University of Utrecht, next moved to the University of Rome (La Sapienza) where I studied Letters and Mathematics.
-Finally, I thought that the real scientific challenges lie in the field of Artificial Intelligence, in particular Computational Linguistics, which I studied in Amsterdam, where I also received my PhD.
+Finally, I thought that the real challenges lie in the field of Artificial Intelligence, in particular Computational Linguistics, which I studied in Amsterdam, where I also received my PhD.
 After having been at the University of Leeds, at Xerox PARC (as a consultant), I became full professor in Artificial Intelligence at the University of St Andrews in 2005, and a VICI-laureate at the University of Amsterdam in 2007 to which as I moved in 2008 as full professor in Computational and Digital Humanities.
+In 2017 I founded WOinActie, an action group that aims to achieve appropriate funding for Dutch universities.

-I live with Daniela and our son Livio.
+I live with Daniela.
 We wrote, together with our friend Sergio, a book on the architectural history of Amsterdam (my sole publication in Italian, apart from some translations of my favorite author Nescio into Italian).
-Besides having a good time with Daniela, Livio and my friends, one of the things I enjoy most, is, playing the piano and the theremin.
+Besides having a good time with Daniela, my son Livio, my family members and my friends, one of the things I enjoy most, is, playing the piano and the theremin.
 I also enjoy chance photography and other aleatoric art.
 You can often see me walking around shopping malls with my camera randomly taking thousands of pictures.

 On a more personal note, I am known as an extremely talkative person.
 Daniela once proposed that my first name "Rens" is an acronym for "Raramente E' Nel Silenzio", that is, "Rarely is he in silence".